eyaly/mobile-appium-java-workshop/README.md

 1. We will run our automated tests on Sauce Labs devices; therefore, there is no need to install Appium Server.
 2. Please install [appium inspector](https://github.com/appium/appium-inspector#installation).
 Appium Inspector is basically just an Appium client (like WebdriverIO, Appium's Java client, etc...) with a user interface.

+### Demo app(s)
+The demo app that has been used for all these tests can be found [here](https://github.com/saucelabs/sample-app-mobile/releases).
+Be aware of the fact that and iOS simulator uses a different build then a iOS real device.
+So please check the file you download.
 ---
 ### Gitpod setup